 Because they may rely fully on the markets for any gain, variable annuities can potentially be quite risky, leaving you with few gains and maybe even losses after years of saving.
 You’ll want to invest any money for the long term so that you can ride through the dips in the market, and avoid fees that may come with an early redemption of the annuity, if you decide to go that way.

 Variable annuities can also be full of fees – a mortality and expense risk charge, the expense ratios of any funds you invest in, administrative fees and any additional fees for special features that you’ve added to the account (for example, a death benefit or guaranteed minimum payout.)

 And if you withdraw your money early, before age 59 1/2, you can get hit with a 10 percent bonus penalty in addition to taxes you’ll owe on any investment gains, much like the penalties for early withdrawal on traditional IRA and 401(k) accounts.

 Alternatives to annuities

-For example, while an annuity may promise you a 4 percent return on your money, an adviser may be able to construct a portfolio that earns you 5 percent today and offers a growing stream of dividends in future years.
-Such a portfolio may also offer you flexibility, too.
+- Investment portfolio: Making strategic investments can help provide extra income during retirement.
+For example, while an annuity may promise you a four percent return on your money, a financial advisor may be able to construct a portfolio that earns you five percent today and offers a growing stream of dividends in future years.